OlzhasZhorayev/Reproducibility-Package-Skills/README.md

 ## 1. Overview

-This reproducibility package contains the data-processing, analysis, and visualization code used in the paper:
+This reproducibility package contains the data processing, analysis, and visualization code used in the paper:
 **Evidence Synthesis on Socio-Emotional Skill Returns and Training Impacts**

 ### Collaborators